cockroachdb/pebble/docs/RFCS/20220311_pebble_flushable_ingested_sstable.md

 #### 1. `newIter(o *IterOptions) internalIterator`

-We return a `levelIter` since we can treat the ingested SSTs to be on the same L0 sublevel.
+We return a `levelIter` since the ingested SSTables have no overlap, and we can treat them like a level in the LSM.

 ```go
 levelSlice := manifest.NewLevelSliceKeySorted(s.cmp, s.files)